-What We Heard How We Responded Executive Compensation Pay and performance alignment In 2023, our former CEO's direct compensation was limited to base salary totaling \$74,918 (with his base salary being reduced from \$134,000 to \$65,535, effective March 1, 2023).
+What We Heard How We Responded Enhance financial reporting disclosures In the second quarter of 2023, we began reporting segment-level revenue ar gross profit for our Communications and Segment business units. • In the fourth quarter of 2023, we began reporting segment-level non-GAAP income (loss) from operations and plan to continue doing so going forward.
+This allows stockholders to better understand the performance of the business and track the progress we need to make to achieve our goals of getting Segment to non-GAAP operating income breakeven by the second quarter of 2025 and getting to GAAP operating profitability on a consolidated basis by the fourth quarter of 2025.
+Executive Compensation on .
+Pay and performance alignment In 2023, our former CEO's direct compensation was limited to base salary totaling \$74,918 (with his base salary being reduced from \$134,000 to \$65,535, effective March 1, 2023).
 Named executive officer base salaries were not increased in 2023 except in connection with promotions.
-Base salaries were also not increased during our 2024 compensation- setting process. • We used updated peer groups to set 2023 and 2024 compensation, which reflect a set of companies with comparable market capitalization and revenue.
-For 2024, we expanded our peer group to add companies from the broader communications industry that also maintain software offerings to better align with our business profile.
-These changes were designed to position us closer to the median of our peer group in terms of market capitalization and revenue, which had the effect of reducing our market compensation benchmarks.
+Base salaries were also not increased during ou 2024 compensation-setting process.
+We used updated peer groups to set 2023 and 2024 compensation, which reflect a set of companies with comparable market capitalization and revenu For 2024, we expanded our peer group to add companies from the broader communications industry that also maintain software offerings to better align with our business profile.
+These changes were designed to position us close to the median of our peer group in terms of market capitalization and revenu which had the effect of reducing our market compensation benchmarks.
 Incorporate longer performance periods for PSU awards In 2024, our compensation committee determined to reintroduce performance-based restricted stock unit ("PSU") awards and to incorporate a cumulative three-year performance period.
 The compensation committee's rationale for reintroducing PSUs in 2024 is further discussed below in "Executive Compensation-Compensation Discussion and Analysis-2024 Executive Compensation Program Changes".
-Incorporate profitability metrics in Our compensation committee selected non-GAAP income from operations as the performance target metric for the performance-based cash awards granted in 2023. compensation program In 2024, our compensation committee determined to grant PSUs that would vest based on the achievement of (i) three-year cumulative free cash flow targets (70% weighting) and (ii) our relative total stockholder return measured against the S&amp;P 500 Index over a three-year period (30% weighting).
+Incorporate profitability metrics in compensation Our compensation committee selected non-GAAP income from operations a the performance target metric for the performance-based cash awards granted in 2023. program In 2024, our compensation committee determined to grant PSUs that would vest based on the achievement of (i) three-year cumulative free cash flow targets (70% weighting) and (ii) our relative total stockholder return measure against the S&amp;P 500 Index over a three-year period (30% weighting).
 Adopt a short-term incentive plan 2023 served as a transition year to an annual cash bonus plan.
 We granted performance-based cash awards in 2023 based on the achievement of performance targets for annual non-GAAP income from operations.
 In 2024, we implemented an annual cash bonus plan for executives.
-Consistent with market benchmarks, each of our named executive officers will have an initial target bonus opportunity equal to 100% of base salary and maximum payout opportunities capped at 150% of base salary, with payouts tied to the achievement of (i) organic revenue growth targets (50% weighting) and (ii) non-GAAP income from operations targets (50% weighting).
-Corporate Governance Sunset our dual class structure Our dual class voting structure was sunset in June 2023.
-Separate CEO and Board Chair roles We separated the roles of CEO and board chair in January 2024, appointing Mr. Epstein, an independent director and formerly our lead independent director, as board chair.
-Declassify board of directors We are seeking stockholder approval at the Annual Meeting to declassify our board of directors.
-If approved, directors would be elected to one-year terms beginning with our 2025 annual meeting of stockholders.
-Continue board refreshment Since the beginning of 2021, we have added four new independent directors, each of whom bolsters oversight by our board of directors in areas critical to our business strategy, bringing additional skills and diversity to our board of directors, including most recently appointing Mr. Stafman to provide additional stockholder perspective.
-We amended our corporate governance guidelines to require that each initial director search pool include candidates who reflect diverse backgrounds, including diversity of gender, race and ethnicity, formalizing our existing general practice of including and recruiting such candidates.
+Consistent with market benchmarks, each of our named executive officers w have an initial target bonus opportunity equal to 100% of base salary and maximum payout opportunities capped at 150% of base salary, with payouts tied to the achievement of (i) organic revenue growth targets (50% weighting and (ii) non-GAAP income from operations targets (50% weighting).